 It doesn’t represent the brand.
 It is the brand.

 When YouTube came out in 2005, it became clear that people liked video.
-A lot.
 Within a few years, brands were using online video as a way to reach their customers.
 They’d create a video, host it somewhere, and hope it drew people to their brand.
-It’s like how companies used to think of websites: digital outposts where customers could find you.
+It’s similar to how companies used to think of websites: digital outposts where customers could find you.
 The online equivalent of a booth at a trade show.

 But early advocates of UX understood something important: Your digital presence is your brand.
 Your website and your mobile app aren’t billboards for the real goods.
 They are the goods.
 They’re how people experience your brand.
 They determine a customer’s mood, their loyalty, and their actions—and they deserve the same attention you would give to your product.